ploomber/sql/course-material/advanced-querying-techniques/advanced-aggregations.md

 `RANK()` is executed by the attributes (or expressions) specified in the `OVER (ORDER BY())` clause. <b>Without this clause, `RANK()` will return the same value for each row</b>.

-Each order by expression optionally can be followed by `ASC` or `DESC` to indicate sort direction. <b>The default is `ASC` if no direction is specified</b>. `NULL` values are sorted first for ascending sorts and last for descending sorts.
+Each order by expression optionally it can be followed by `ASC` or `DESC` to indicate the sort direction. <b>The default is `ASC` if no direction is specified</b>. `NULL` values are sorted first for ascending sorts and last for descending sorts.

 The following query gives the rank of each customer: